vikalp1817243/marks-dashboard/README.md

 ## Features

+- **Relative Grading (Bell Curve System)** - Dynamically generates a standard normal distribution curve for 100-mark exams based on the VIT grading algorithm, charting clear thresholds for letter grades.
+- **Interactive Scatter Plots** - Plots each student's exact score as a raw data point directly on the probability density curve to visualize their exact standing in the class.
+- **Session Deduplication** - Generates unique session hashes using Class ID, Faculty Name, Slot, and Course Code to prevent duplicate databases for the same class module.
+- **Strict Data Validation** - Rigid numerical validation bounds on the client and server to prevent database corruption from malformed entries.
-- **100% Anonymous** — Marks and identities are stored in separate, unlinked database tables
+- **100% Anonymous** - Marks and identities are stored in separate, unlinked database tables.
-- **Real-time Dashboard** — WebSocket-powered live updates as marks come in
+- **Real-time Dashboard** - WebSocket-powered live updates as marks come in.
-- **Full Statistical Analysis** — Mean, Median, Mode, Standard Deviation, Quartiles, Histograms
+- **Full Statistical Analysis** - Mean, Median, Mode, Standard Deviation, Quartiles, Histograms.
-- **AI Interpretation** — Automatic text analysis of class performance
+- **AI Interpretation** - Automatic text analysis of class performance.
-- **24h Auto-Delete** — All session data is purged automatically
+- **24h Auto-Delete** - All session data is purged automatically.
-- **Push Notifications** — Browser push alerts when 90% capacity is reached
+- **Push Notifications** - Browser push alerts when 90% capacity is reached.
-- **Google SSO** — Only `@vitbhopal.ac.in` accounts can participate
+- **Google SSO** - Only `@vitbhopal.ac.in` accounts can participate.

 ## Tech Stack